Are you planning on taking a trip to Tlaquepaque, Jalisco?

 Have you read my ebook, the Latin Explorer?
 If so you’ll know my methods for finding the best places to stay in Latin America.

-My strategy encompasses different accommodation to be able to get a fuller experience.
+My strategy encompasses different accommodations to be able to get a fuller experience.

 Places to stay in Guadalajara: